Awards >

 History and Nomination Process

 The nomination should clearly state the significance of the contribution made by the nominee, e.g., the introduction of novel methods, techniques or theories; innovative work in the field of vibrational spectroscopy; significant improvement on existing methods, theory or techniques; or important impact on the field of vibrational spectroscopy arising from the volume of contributions in a specific area.
 The nomination packet should include a resume of the nominee's career including a publication list.
 Seconding letters to the nomination are useful, but not necessary.
 Files on nominees will be kept active for three years, after which the candidate must either be renominated with an updated file, or the file will be closed.
-Nominations should be sent to the Chair of the Williams-Wright Award Selection Committee.
-Nominations will close May 1st.
+Nominations close May 1, 2020 for the 2021 award.

 2011 Howard Mark